dangquang1993/AmericanBuilderHardwoodFloor/README.md

 Note: You only need to build the website if you make changes such as replacing the images, modifying the css styles, etc.

+### Portfolio

+Portfolio projects are in '/_posts'

+Images are in '/img/portfolio'

+### About

+Images are in '/img/about/'

+### Team

+Team members and info are in '_config.yml'

+Images are in '/img/team/'

 ## ProTips

 ### Resize Images